orktek/release-notes-from-github-jira/README.md

 # release-notes-from-github-jira
-Powershell script to generate release notes from Github+Jira
+Powershell script to generate release notes from Github+Jira into Confluence